GBU31/Janus_AI_WIN/README.md

+# Make Your Own Private Swap Face Videos For Free

-# Before running the janus.exe, make sure that you have the necessary files in the correct directory.
+### Before running the janus.exe, make sure that you have the necessary files in the correct directory.
 You will need both DeepFake.mp4 and pic.jpg saved in the Janus_AI_WIN directory in order to run janus